Mathematics Courses

 Who Should Attend

 Anyone whose work involves basic statistical calculations and analysis will benefit.
-This includes program and management analysts, budget analysts, other analysts, project managers, team leaders, administrative officers, contract workers, and grant recipients.
+This includes program and management analysts, budget analysts, other analysts, project managers, managers, supervisors, team leaders, administrative officers, contract workers, and grant recipients.

 Course Overview